Stratford College is a co-educational fee-paying secondary school in Rathgar, Dublin 6.

 The school was first located in a house called ‘Stratford’ on Terenure Road East.
 Some years later the opportunity to move the College to the present complex in Rathgar occurred.
 In 1981 a new building was erected.
 Today only the elegant mid - Victorian facade remains of the original house.

 'Glengyle, Rathgar: The History of a House and its Occupants', by Enda MacMahon (2016) explains in detail about the history of the building.

 Stratford is proud of its rich 60-year heritage but also embraces the future with a dynamic and diverse student population.

 Golden Jubilee: 2003

-Stratford College celebrated it's Golden Jubilee in 2003.
-The 50th Anniversary celebrations were centred on the theme of Art in Stratford.
+Stratford College celebrated its Golden Jubilee in 2003.
+The 50th Anniversary celebrations were centered on the theme of Art in Stratford.
 Earlier in the year, a commemorative assembly was held at which Mrs Elaine Feldman, one of the school’s founders, spoke eloquently, and a number of past pupils and prominent members of the Jewish community and the wider school community were in attendance.